sakkke/sakkke-xnVjeElxXXdZVuW4Lc7MB/README.md

 I'm Konosuke, a student developer who loves OSS!
 I'm a member of [Catppuccin](https://github.com/catppuccin), maintaining some ports.
-I can work in web-based projects, Linux projects, and Unity projects.
 I'm creating a Debian based Linux distro.
 Coming soon!

 - 📫 How to reach me: [email](mailto:w32w64@gmail.com)